Microsoft-community/Community-website/src/wiki/hacked-accounts.md

 # Getting Live Support for Hacked Accounts

 This article covers how to get live chat support in case your account gets hacked.
+Please keep in mind that this guide only covers the most common paths to get to support, it is possible that these steps may not work for you entirely.

 ::: tip Note
 We can not help you recover hacked accounts in the Discord server, as we do not have access to account information.